Board of Directors » Officers

 On October 1, 2013, Maureen Hoyler assumed the position of President of the Council for Opportunity in Education, a nonprofit organization that provides professional development, program improvement, and advocacy for nearly 2,800 federally funded college opportunity programs at almost 1,000 colleges and universities nationwide.
 Ms. Hoyler has been a voice for low-income, first-generation students and individuals with disabilities.
 As President, she oversees management of the Washington office and the fiscal affairs of the Association also while serving as the primary liaison between the Association and the United States Congress, the Executive Branch, all Governmental Agencies.
 She is the official representative of the Association with all other postsecondary educational associations.

 She began her career at the Educational Opportunity Program at Marquette University as an assistant to the then Director, Dr. Arnold Mitchem.
 Ms. Hoyler moved to Washington in 1981 to establish the Council’s office.
 As the organization’s Chief Operating Officer, she has played an integral role in the growth of the organization over the past 33 years, which started with a staff of just one full-time professional in 1982.
 Ms. Hoyler has lectured widely on federal law and regulations.
 Her publications include “Collaboration to Widen Participation in Higher Education” (The European Access Network) and “Expanding College Access and Success: The Chicago Model” (with George Lowery).
 Over the years, she has received numerous awards from TRIO-based associations.
-She received her B.A. and her law degree from Marquette University from Marquette University in Milwaukee, Wisconsin.
+She received her B.A. and her law degree from Marquette University in Milwaukee, Wisconsin.